skolai/nag-gs/README.md

 **NAG-GS** is a novel, robust and accelerated stochastic optimizer that relies on two key elements: (1) an accelerated Nesterov-like Stochastic Differential Equation (SDE) and (2) its semi-implicit Gauss-Seidel type discretization.
-For theoretical background we refer user to the original paper.
+For theoretical background we refer user to [the original paper][1].

 ## Installation